franciscofpereira/Event-Management-System/README.md

 # How to run the program

-To run the program you first must compile it using:
+-To run the program you first must compile it using:
 > **make**

-After compiling you must run the server's executable inside the `server` directory using:
+-After compiling you must run the server's executable inside the `server` directory using:
 > **./ems pipe_name** (where pipe_name is the name of the server's designated pipe for receiving client connection requests.)

-With the server already running, you can now run client instances in the `client` directory using:
+-With the server already running, you can now run client instances in the `client` directory using:
 > **./client req_pipe resp_pipe server_pipe jobs_file_path**
 Where:
 - **req_pipe** is the path to the client's request pipe-